azagniotov/stubby4j/README.md

 During parsing of stubs config, the `request.url`, `request.query`, `request.headers` & `request.post` (or `request.file`)
 values are checked for presence of regex.
 If one of the aforementioned properties is a stubbed regex, then a regex pattern will be compiled & cached in memory.
 This way, the pattern(s) are compiled during config parsing, not stub evaluation.

-#### Local caching of returning matched requests

-On every incoming request, a local cache holding previously matched stubs is checked to see if there is a match for the incoming request URI.
-If the incoming URI found in the cache, then the cached matched stub & the incoming request are compared to each other to determine a complete equality based on the stubbed `request` properties.

-If a complete equality against the cached stub was not achieved, the incoming request is compared to all other stubs loaded in memory.
-If a full match was found, then that match will be cached using the incoming request URI as a key.

 ## The admin portal